1. Home

 Bear in mind that ‘unfurnished’ doesn’t necessarily mean the place will come with nothing – often it will have white goods, as well as things like curtains and built-in storage.
 But always check before moving day.

-And you’re done!
+And then you’re done!
 Now it’s time to put it all together and unpack your stuff.
-It will take some time, but in no time at all your new place will feel like home.
+It will take some time, but soon enough your new place will feel like home.

 For more checklists to take you through the moving process, check out our complete Moving House Checklist.